-Ben is proud to be an educational artist for Mapex Drums, Majestic Concert Percussion, and Innovative Percussion Sticks & Mallets.
-He is on the educator networks for Black Swamp Percussion & Evans Drumheads, and is on the Health & Wellness Committee for the Percussive Arts Society.
+Ben is proud to be an educational artist for Mapex Drums, Majestic Concert Percussion, Innovative Percussion, and Zildjian.
+He is on the educator network for Black Swamp Percussion and is on the Heath & Wellness Committee for the Percussive Arts Society.

 Dr. Brian S. Mason, Professor of Percussion, coordinates the percussion studies program at Morehead State University in Morehead, Ky.
 In addition to his teaching responsibilities he directs the percussion ensembles, MSU Steel, and the award-winning marching percussion ensemble, featured on VicFirth.com's web-based instructional video series Marching Percussion 101.
 He is a member of the Percussive Arts Society Board of Advisors, Immediate Past President of the PAS KY Chapter, Associate Principal Percussion with the Lexington Philharmonic Orchestra, Principal Percussion for the Cave Run Symphony Orchestra , and appears as a guest artist with high school and university percussion ensembles across the US.
 Brian is also the recipient of the KMEA College/University Teacher of the Year Award, the MSU Distinguished Faculty Service Award, and the Distinguished Alumni Award from Boyle County High School.